Khootz/classica/README.md

 6. **Store:** All data saved to SQLite (`Document`, `ChatMessage`, `Memo` tables)
 7. **Export:** ReportLab generates PDF from memo text and metrics JSON

-**Key limitation:** No indexing of document text.
-Cannot answer "Where does it say X?" or "Show me the clause about Y."

 ---